Business tutorials and tips.

 On the iOS or Android app, simply fill out a handful of fields to create an invoice.
-You can then choose to send the invoice by email, text, or any messaging app on your phone, including WhatsApp, Google Hangouts, and Facebook Messenger.
+You can then choose to send the invoice by email, text, or any messaging app on your phone, including Slack, WhatsApp, Google Hangouts, and Facebook Messenger.
 Your client will receive your message with a link that directs them to the Invoice2go portal where they can view, download, and pay their invoice online.

 You don’t need to worry about any sensitive data being shared through these messaging apps, either—payments go through Invoice2go’s secure online portal, powered by Stripe, so all payment information stays safe and secure.

 Invoice2go price: $5.99/month for the Starter plan that includes five invoices per month.
 The Premium plan is $39.99/month and includes unlimited invoices, recurring invoices, and lower payment processing fees.

 Invoice2go payment processing fees: Card payments accepted through Invoice2go are made through Stripe.
 Transaction fees depend on the plan type and are the lowest for the Premium plan, at 2.9% + $0.30 per transaction.

 The best app for invoicing is the one that makes your process as quick as possible.
 You’re not getting paid for the time it takes to create and send your invoice, which means the best invoice app will cut that time down to as close to zero as possible.
 Try out a few to see which one requires the least amount of your time and effort—then focus on the work that matters.